spasztor/OpenCAD/README.md

 ### Target Audience
 * Szabolcs Pasztor
-* Any current CAD users such as:
+* Any current CAD user such as:
     * AutoCAD users
     * BricsCAD Users
 * Any potentential CAD users such as: